FINRA to propose fee hike due to "significant loss"

-NEW YORK (Reuters) - The Financial Industry Regulatory Authority plans to increase certain fees it charges to brokerages due to a “significant loss” it suffered last year, the regulator’s chief wrote in an email to brokerages.
+NEW YORK, April 24 (Reuters) - The Financial Industry Regulatory Authority plans to increase certain fees it charges to brokerages due to a “significant loss” it suffered last year, the regulator’s chief wrote in an email to brokerages.

 A “broader economic downturn” continues to affect the securities industry’s trading volumes revenues, which “has led to a decrease in FINRA’s revenues and resulted in a significant loss for fiscal year 2011,” Richard Ketchum, FINRA’s chairman and chief executive, wrote in an email on Monday that was also posted on the regulator’s website.